 Another beautiful destination on your way to Mount Abu, Pali is located on the banks of river Bandi and is known amongst tourists for its beautiful and highly revered temples.
 However, it has also gained popularity as an industrial town.

-The major places to explore here include Hinglaj Maa Temple, Somnath Mandir, Lakhotia Garden and Devgiri Temple.
+The major places to explore here include Hinglaj Maa Temple, Somnath Mandir, Devgiri Temple and Lakhotia Garden.
 Pali is located at a distance of about 299 km from Jaipur and 197 km from Mount Abu.

 Final Destination - Mount Abu